energysistem/manuals/42547-Energy_10_1_Neo_3/en/02-maintenance.md

 ## Care and maintenance

-* Do not expose your Energy Tablet to impacts, dust, direct sunlight, humidity or high temperatures.
+* Do not expose your tablet to impacts, dust, direct sunlight, humidity or high temperatures.
 * Do not use neither corrosive nor abrasive cleaning products.
 * Keep the device clean and free of dust using a soft and dry cloth.
-* Charge the battery when the screen shows the low battery icon.
-To do that, use only the power adapter provided with your tablet.
+*Do not leave your tablet completely discharged for a long time.
+Always use the charger provided with the product or any other with the same features.
-* Do not dismantle the device.
-All reparation works should be carried out exclusively by qualified staff of Energy Sistem Technology, S.A. <br/>
+* Please do not dismantle the device.
+All reparation works should be carried out exclusively by qualified staff of Energy Sistem Technology, S.A.